toddfoster/sharedprayers/content/daily/compline2.md

 _Officiant_
 > Let us pray.

-_The Officiant then says one of the following Collects_

 > Be present, O merciful God, and protect us through the hours of this night, so that we who are wearied by the changes and chances of this life may rest in your eternal changelessness; through Jesus Christ our Lord.  **Amen.**